QPSC-Design/PSC-ONE/README.md

 ## PSC_RV32ISP

-This diagram shows the internal architecture of PSC_SDReader. <br>
+This diagram presents the top-level architecture of the PSC system. <br>
-It illustrates how the SPI engine, FIFO buffer, and control FSM interact during SD card operations. <br>
+It highlights the integration of the CPU core with memory and peripheral components, including UART, SDRAM, and the SD card interface. <br>
-The design abstracts low-level SD protocol handling and provides a simple MMIO interface to the CPU. <br>
+All components are connected via a memory-mapped interface, enabling simple and unified access from the CPU. <br>

 ![PSC_RV32ISP Block Diagram](docs/images/PSC_RV32ISP_CPU_Block.jpg)